kyaustad/github-code-analyzer/README.md

    ```
    Then commit and push the changes.

+   *Make sure to update the workflow file with your GitHub username wherever required.*

 2. **Generate a GitHub Personal Access Token (PAT)**
    You need a **Personal Access Token (PAT)** with **`repo`** permissions.
    Refer to [GitHub Docs](https://github.com/settings/tokens) on how to generate one.